Many common U.S. medications and supplements are illegal abroad or require government authorization before your arrival.

 For travelers with chronic physical or mental health conditions, anticipate how your new environment can affect your health.
 For example, if you have asthma and are traveling to areas with high levels of air pollution, you’ll want to discuss mitigation strategies with your health care provider.
 If you require injections, you’ll need to review airline and country-specific regulations for traveling with needles or syringes.
 Many airlines, like Emirates, have a list of prohibited goods on their website, as well as guidelines for traveling with a chronic health condition.

 Practice self-care; difficulty in adjustment can be mitigated by trying to maintain your daily routine while abroad.
 If there are aspects of your routine that keep you happy at home—for example, working out—try to find facilities in your destination by which you can continue them.

 Preexisting mental health conditions can be intensified by living in a different culture, and local resources may be less than or different from those to which you’re accustomed to at home.
 Discuss these concerns with your health care provider and know the counseling resources available to you abroad—including International SOS—should you need help.

 Tips for Traveling with Medication

 - Research your destination and transit locations.
-The International SOS country guides include medical information such as vaccines, documentation, medication, clinics, and hospitals.
+The International SOS country guides, available in the Assistance App and member portal, include medical information such as vaccines, documentation, medication, clinics, and hospitals.